Back pain and sciatica

 Osteopathy can help to relieve lower back pain by using effective hands-on treatments to address the muscle tensions and postural strains at the root of the issue.
 Techniques such as joint articulation and manipulation aim to correct any areas of restricted movement in the spine, hips and pelvis.
 We also use various massage and stretching techniques to ease tight muscles, improve circulation and rehabilitate old injuries.

-Your osteopath will work with you to develop a personalised home exercise program that will reduce the risk of your back pain reoccurring injury or manage any chronic symptoms.
+Your osteopath will work with you to develop a personalised home exercise program that will reduce the risk of your back pain reoccurring and help to manage any chronic symptoms.

 We believe that prevention is better than cure!